 We depend on reliable, consistent third-party servicing of the loans that we insure.
-A recent trend in the mortgage lending and mortgage loan servicing industry has been towards consolidation of loan servicers.
-This reduction in the number of servicers could lead to disruptions in the servicing of mortgage loans covered by our insurance policies.
+Over the last several years, the mortgage loan servicing industry has experienced consolidation.
+The resulting reduction in the number of servicers could lead to disruptions in the servicing of mortgage loans covered by our insurance policies.
 In addition, current housing market trends have led to significant increases in the number of delinquent mortgage loans requiring servicing.
-These increases have strained the resources of servicers, reducing their ability to undertake mitigation efforts that could help limit our losses.
+These increases have strained the resources of servicers, reducing their ability to undertake mitigation efforts that could help limit our losses, and have resulted in an increasing amount of delinquent loan servicing being transferred to specialty servicers.
+The transfer of servicing can cause a disruption in the servicing of delinquent loans.
 Future housing market conditions could lead to additional increases in delinquencies.
-Managing a substantially higher volume of non-performing loans could lead to disruptions in the servicing of mortgages.
+Managing a substantially higher volume of non-performing loans could lead to increased disruptions in the servicing of mortgages.
 Investigations into whether servicers have acted improperly in foreclosure proceedings may further strain the resources of servicers.